ARJUNN-JAN/IND-TOUR/README.md

 # IND-TOUR
-A simplified trip planner based on budget , preferred weather , and style of travelling ( Normal , Solo , Spiritual )
+A simplified trip planner and destination recommender based on budget , preferred weather , and style of travelling ( Normal , Solo , Spiritual )

 # Special thanks to @FlutterFlow.io [ https://www.FlutterFlow.io ] for granting student premium plan.